kaydeveloper/chatsecure.github.io/_posts/2015-12-08-using-ed25519-public-keys-as-identifiers.md

 ### A Glorious Dawn

-Using this new public key identifier, you can sign your other cryptographic identitites and identifiers, and upload the results to [`keybase.io`](https://keybase.io), or wherever.
+Using this new public key identifier, you can sign your other cryptographic identities and identifiers, and upload the results to [`keybase.io`](https://keybase.io), or wherever.
 New contacts can automatically verify your identity, and can use our new QR-code invites and links to avoid typing these long strings.

     ooekci4kbbs2otlsdbqtk3j7pbu4lgcjj74qnjjocuzylbnafqaa@wlcpmruglhxp6quz.onion